stellar-deprecated/starlight/README.md

 ### CAP-21

-The forks may not be exactly the same as CAP-21 defines as shortcuts were taken.
-The account extension was implemented using the existing dangling format and not the `cur` format that CAP-21 proposes.
-Also, not all general preconditions were implemented.
-Horizon was updated to expose the preconditions and new accounts state that is helpful to payment channels as a bare minimum, but not all because payment channels primariliy need these capabilities in the transactions and don't necessarily need to see that state in the API.
-Horizon's ingestion validation was not updated and must be disabled when running these forks.
+The forks may not be exactly the same as CAP-21 defines as shortcuts were taken, however should be functionally equivalent.
+Not all general preconditions were implemented.
+Horizon was updated to expose the preconditions and new accounts state that is helpful to Starlight as a bare minimum, but not all because payment channels primariliy need these capabilities in the transactions and don't necessarily need to see that state in the API.
+Horizon's ingestion validation was not updated and must be disabled when running the Horizon fork.
 Functionality in Horizon's transaction submission queue was disabled to support `minSeqNum`.

-The preconditions available in CAP-21 are listed here, and checked if implemented.
+The preconditions from CAP-21 are listed here, and checked if implemented.

 - [x] `timeBounds`
 - [ ] `ledgerBounds`